• Skip To Content

 Once you have registered your baby's birth at the local register office and have their birth certificate you will need to register the baby at the surgery.

-Please bring the birth certificate which the reception team will copy and fill out a GMS1 to complete the registration.
-Following the registration the reception team will make appointments for the baby's 6 week check with a GP and their first immunisation appointment with a nurse.
+Please bring the birth certificate which the reception team will copy and fill out a GMS1 to complete the process.
+The reception team will then make appointments for the baby's 6 week check with a GP and their first immunisation appointment with a nurse.

 Share